peter12398/DGMM2024-comptage-cellule/README.md

 After testing finished, in the directory ```./DGMM2024_comptage_cellule/visualize_test_only_hmaxima``` you can find the groud truth and detected data samples.

-## Train from scratch and save the model
+## 4.Train from scratch and save the model

 After changing --DATA_DIR in train.sh to the dir containing database_melanocytes_trp1 :